fnproject/ext-statsapi/examples/operators-clustered/README.md

       - ./prometheus.yml:/etc/prometheus/prometheus.yml
 ```

 This will start two Fn servers using the custom Fn image you created above.
 One listens on port 8080 and the other listens on port 8081.

-For both Fn server, the environment variable `FN_EXT_STATS_PROM_HOST` is used to specify that the Fn server should fetch
+For each Fn server, the environment variable `FN_EXT_STATS_PROM_HOST` is used to specify that the Fn server should fetch
 statistics from a Prometheus server running on the `prometheus:9090`, where   `prometheus` is defined to refer to the Prometheus server.

 It will also start Prometheus using the config file [prometheus.yml](https://github.com/fnproject/ext-statsapi/blob/master/examples/operators-clustered/prometheus.yml):